Memotech-Bill/PicoBB/README.md

   * -DCYW43=BACKGROUND for network support with automatic (background) polling.
 This option reduces the memory available to BASIC.
 * -DGRAPH=Y (Experimental) Add VGA output to console build.
+* -DOS_RAM=<size> to specify how much RAM (in kilobytes) to reserve for low level functions, which is unavailable to BASIC.
+The default builds should default to the correct amount of RAM, but if some of the above options are selected it may be necessary to adjust this.
 * Other cmake options if required.

 Note: In a non-default build, if bit 2 of the STACK_CHECK option is not set then